 If your boyfriend can’t cope with your rape, remember that he’s dealing with his own emotional baggage – and his pain may have nothing to do with you.
 It’s a selfish response on your boyfriend’s part, to allow his own pain and discomfort overcome his love and compassion for you.
 But, humans are often selfish – we often act out of self-preservation and survival.

-Some men are too emotionally immature to cope with their girlfriends’ rape
+2. Accept that some men are not emotionally equipped to cope with rape

 Helping someone you love cope with something as painful and violent as rape requires patience, maturity, and a deep sense of compassion.
 It’s not necessarily about love – your boyfriend can love you with all his heart, but not be able to cope with your rape.